-- Elective subjects (15 ECTS) - Successful presentation of theme of doctoral dissertation (5 ECTS) - Individual research work (40 ECTS) Total 60 ECTS
+- Elective subjects (15 ECTS)

+- Successful presentation of theme of doctoral dissertation

+(5 ECTS) and its approval by the Faculty Senate

+- Individual research work (40 ECTS)

+Total 60 ECTS

-In the second year, a doctoral student chooses elective subjects to a total extent of 15 ECTS: subjects shall be chosen in agreement with the supervisor and in relation to the field of Content Structure of the Programme the research work.
+In the second year, a doctoral student chooses elective subjects to a total extent of 15 ECTS: subjects shall be chosen in agreement with the mentor and in relation to the field of the research work.
 The study plan is confirmed by the coordinator of the selected scientific field of study.